cassano0409/marreta-fufeiqiang/README.en.md

 ### Selenium Integration

-Selenium integration for processing websites that require javascript or have more advanced protection barriers.
-To use this functionality, you need to set up a Selenium environment with Firefox.
+Integration with Selenium allows processing sites that require JavaScript or have some more advanced protection barriers.
+To use this feature, you need to set up a Selenium environment with Firefox.
 Add the following configuration to your `docker-compose.yml`:

 ```yaml
 services: